 - Violent crimes.

-During a criminal records search, in most cases won’t be able to see if they has had any infractions like moving violations:
+During a criminal records search, in most cases won’t be able to see if they have had any infractions like moving violations:

 - Tickets for speeding.